kanaka/mal/process/guide.md

   to print a startup header:
   "(println (str \"Mal [\" \*host-language\* \"]\"))".

+* Add the following new core functions:
+  * `time-ms`: takes no arguments and returns the number of milliseconds since epoch (00:00:00 UTC January 1, 1970), or, if not possible, since another point in time (`time-ms` is usually used relatively to measure time durations).
+After `time-ms` is implemented, you can run the performance micro-benchmarks by running `make perf^quux`.
+  * `conj`: takes a collection and one or more elements as arguments and returns a new collection which includes the original collection and the new elements.
+If the collection is a list, a new list is returned with the elements inserted at the start of the given list in opposite order; if the collection is a vector, a new vector is returned with the elements added to the end of the given vector.
+  * `number?`: returns true if the parameter is a number.
+  * `string?`: returns true if the parameter is a string.
+  * `seq`: takes a list, vector, string, or nil.
+If an empty list, empty vector, or empty string ("") is passed in then nil is returned.
+Otherwise, a list is returned unchanged, a vector is converted into a list, and a string is converted to a list that containing the original string split into single character strings.

 Now go to the top level, run the step A tests:
 ```